nicky-nym/nicky-nym.github.io/pages/kinematic.md

 There are established public-sector mechanisms for funding development projects, such as Tax Increment Financing (TIF).

 > "Portland, Oregon, currently dedicates about 40 percent of its TIF revenues to affordable housing.
-Over nine years, the program generated nearly a quarter of a billion dollars for affordable housing..."[^schneider]
+Over nine years, the program generated nearly **a quarter of a billion dollars for affordable housing**..."[^schneider]

-> "The $6 billion Lincoln Yards development in Chicago ... stands to receive $1.3 billion in TIF funding"[^schneider]
+> "The $6 billion Lincoln Yards development in Chicago ... stands to receive **$1.3 billion in TIF funding**"[^schneider]